Momenh2/university-advising-system/README.md

 - [ ] Advanced reporting dashboard
 - [ ] API for third-party integrations
 - [ ] Enhanced security features
+- [ ] Email notifications for requests
+- [ ] Calendar integration for course schedules
+- [ ] Advanced analytics and reporting

 ### Version History
 - **v1.0.0** - Initial release with core functionality
 - **v1.1.0** - Enhanced user interface
 - **v1.2.0** - Improved performance and security
+- **v1.3.0** - Complete database schema and stored procedures

 ---

 **Note**: This system is designed for educational institutions and should be deployed in a secure environment with proper access controls and data protection measures in place.
+The comprehensive database schema with stored procedures ensures data integrity and efficient business logic implementation.